abh1navv/learning-notes/LearningToLearn.md

 ### The Principles

 1. **Learning vs Winning**
-    - priotitize long-term learning over short term results
+    - prioritize long-term learning over short term results
     - [The Lesson to Learn](http://paulgraham.com/lesson.html) by Paul Graham

     >  In theory you shouldn't have to prepare for a test in a class any more than you have to prepare for a blood test.